emtee40/SurvivalManual-wiki/Psychology.md

 Any event can lead to stress and, as everyone has experienced, events don't always come one at a time.
 Often, stressful events occur simultaneously.
 These events are not stress, but they produce it and are called "stressors".
 Stressors are the obvious cause while stress is the response.
 Once the body recognizes the presence of a stressor, it then begins to act to protect itself.

-In response to a stressor, the body prepares either to "fight or flee".
-This preparation involves an internal SOS sent throughout the body.
-As the body responds to this SOS, the following actions take place:
+In response to a stressor, the body prepares either to "fight or flight".
+This preparation involves an internal 'SOS signal' sent throughout the body.
+As the body responds to this 'SOS signal', the following actions take place:

 * The body releases stored fuels (sugar and fats) to provide quick energy.
 * Breathing rate increases to supply more oxygen to the blood.
 * Muscle tension increases to prepare for action.
 * Blood clotting mechanisms are activated to reduce bleeding from cuts.
-* Senses become more acute (hearing becomes more sensitive, pupils dilate, smell becomes sharper) so that you are more aware of your surroundings.
+* Senses become more acute (hearing becomes more sensitive, pupils dilate, sense of smell becomes sharper) so that you are more aware of your surroundings.
 * Heart rate and blood pressure rise to provide more blood to the muscles.

 This protective posture lets you cope with potential dangers.
 However, you cannot maintain this level of alertness indefinitely.